Carbon fibre is the wonder material of the cycling world. Once it was exotic and hugely expensive, now it is commonplace and prices have tumbled.

 Scott offers two versions of its Addict road bike, dividing it into Addict endurance bikes and Addict RC race machines; this is Scott's top of the line race bike.
 As well as one of the lightest disc-compatible frames around it has Shimano Dura-Ace Di2 electronic shifting, DT Swiss PRC 1100 Dicut db carbon clincher wheels, Syncros one-piece carbon bar and stem, and Syncros carbon seatpost.
 Scott claims a weight of 6.85kg, very impressive for a disc-braked bike.

-Swiss manufacturer BMC has pulled a blinder with its top model for 2019, taking the fundamentals of its time trial bikes and using them to build a disk-braked aero road bike that looks like it's powering away from the bunch even when it's standing still.
-The brain for its Shimano Dura-Ace Di2 electronic shifting is incorporated into the frame and its disc brakes and DT Swiss ARC 1100 carbon fibre wheels make for a thoroughly up-to-date race bike.
-It's dripping with clever details: BMC's own super-light through axles, the sleek Integrated Cockpit System bar and stem, brake hoses and gear wires routed almost-invisibly through the frame, super-tidy Direct Frontal Flat Mount brake mounts.
+Swiss manufacturer BMC has pulled a blinder with its top model for 2020, taking the fundamentals of its time trial bikes and using them to build a disk-braked aero road bike that looks like it's powering away from the bunch even when it's standing still.
+It boasts SRAM Red eTap AXS wireless electronic shifting and its disc brakes and DT Swiss ARC 1100 carbon fibre wheels make for a thoroughly up-to-date race bike.
+It's dripping with clever details: BMC's own super-light through axles, the sleek Integrated Cockpit System bar and stem, brake hoses routed almost-invisibly through the frame, super-tidy Direct Frontal Flat Mount brake mounts.

 Unlike the majority of carbon frames in this guide that are made using the common moulding process, the C64 is constructed by bonding the tubes together using oversized lugs.
 It’s the same approach the Italian company has been using on its flagship carbon frames since the C40 some 20 years ago.
 It gives the frame a more traditional appearance perhaps than the smoother frames, but there’s no doubting the performance and quality of the ride it produces.